kubedb/docs/docs/concepts/database-proxy/proxysql.md

 #### .spec.podTemplate.spec.imagePullSecrets

-`KubeDB` provides the flexibility of deploying ProxySQL from a private Docker registry. `.spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker image if you are using a private docker registry.
-To learn how to deploy SQL from a private registry, please visit [here](/docs/guides/proxysql/using-private-registry.md).
+`KubeDB` provides the flexibility of deploying ProxySQL from a private Docker registry. `.spec.podTemplate.spec.imagePullSecrets` is an optional field that points to secrets to be used for pulling docker images if you are using a private docker registry.
+To learn how to deploy SQL from a private registry, please visit [here](/docs/guides/proxysql/private-registry/using-private-registry.md).

 #### .spec.podTemplate.spec.nodeSelector